bazalt-technologies/guides/go-codestyle.md

 . . .
 ```
 ### 3.2.
 What should be avoided
 3.2.1.
-If . . . else if . . . else
-Try avoiding chains of if else statements if there is more than one condition.
+Try avoiding chains of if else statements *(If . . . else if . . . else)*
-Use switch cases or returns instead.
+If there is more than one condition use switch cases or returns instead.